 Berkowitz, A., Vu, E.T., and Krasne, F.B.
 (1998) Specificity of

 neural circuits that inhibit escape in crayfish.
 Ann.
 NY Acad.
 Sci.

-Current research in the Berkowitz laboratory is supported by a grant from the National Science Foundation and an award from the Oklahoma Center for the Advancement of Science and Technology.
+Current research in the Berkowitz laboratory is supported by a grant from the National Science Foundation.